 Medical misdiagnosis can happen when a doctor or health care professional fails to diagnose or wrongly diagnoses an illness, disease or condition.
 This may lead to incorrect or delayed treatment and cause further damage and loss to the patient.

 For example, a person may have a biopsy for skin cancer but the pathologist fails to recognise signs of cancer that another physician could have reasonably recognised.

-In some cases the misdiagnosis can be a result of medical negligence and so the patient may be able to claim compensation for damage caused.
+In some cases the misdiagnosis can be a result of medical negligence and so the patient may be able to claim compensation for the damage caused.

 Medical negligence claims for misdiagnosis

 Not all instances of misdiagnosis are cases of medical negligence - even the best doctors can, and do, make errors in diagnosis.
-There has to be clear evidence that shows;
+There has to be clear evidence that shows:

 - A similarly trained medical professional would not have made the same mistake, AND